20 My child, pay attention to what I say.

 and healing to their whole body.

-23 Guard your heart above all else,
+23 Guard your heart above

 for it determines the course of your life